MatrixManAtYrService/htty/agent-primers/codegen.md

 //[[[end]]]
 ```

-**Purpose**: Loads constants from environment variables into Cog variables for use in generation blocks.
+Purpose: Loads constants from environment variables into Cog variables for use in generation blocks.

 ### Code Generation Block